KDE/documentation-docs-kdenlive-org/glossary/useful_information/surround_sound.rst

 Rendering the Project
 ~~~~~~~~~~~~~~~~~~~~~

 Since it is not possible to render the project with a surround sound audio track, some manual steps are necessary to work around this.

 First, the video track needs to be rendered without audio.
 This is simply done by rendering the project as it would normally be done, but without audio, by deselecting the "Export audio" checkbox.

-Then, each of the four surround sound audio tracks "Front.wav", "Center.wav", "LFE.wav" and "Surround.wav" needs to be rendered into a separate audio file.
+Then, each of the four surround sound audio tracks :file:`Front.wav`, :file:`Center.wav`, :file:`LFE.wav` and :file:`Surround.wav` needs to be rendered into a separate audio file.
 For each of them, do the following:

 * Mute all other audio tracks

 * Enter a respective file name for "Output file"

-* Select "Audio only" as "Destination"
+* Select :guilabel:`Audio only` as "Destination"

 * Select profile "WAV 48000 KHz"

-* Make sure "Export audio" is checked
+* Make sure :guilabel:`Export audio` is checked

 .. image:: /images/RenderAudio.jpg

 .. note::

-  Unfortunately, the mono tracks "Center.wav" and "LFE.wav" are rendered as stereo tracks, and there seems to be no way to avoid this.
+   Unfortunately, the mono tracks :file:`Center.wav` and :file:`LFE.wav` are rendered as stereo tracks, and there seems to be no way to avoid this.
 But this can be handled later in Audacity.

 Compose a Surround Sound Audio File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now the separate audio tracks rendered by **Kdenlive** need to be "merged" into a single multichannel 5.1 surround sound audio file.
 This is again done in Audacity:

-* Import "Front.wav", "Center.wav", "LFE.wav" and "Surround.wav" (in this order!) using :menuselection:`File --> Import --> Audio...`
+* Import :file:`Front.wav`, :file:`Center.wav`, :file:`LFE.wav` and :file:`Surround.wav` (in this order!) using :menuselection:`File --> Import --> Audio...`

 "Center" and "LFE" are now stereo, which is not what is needed.
 This can be fixed by selecting :menuselection:`Split Stereo to Mono` from the context menu of each track, and deleting one of the two resulting mono tracks.